 A council document shows that “work is currently underway to apply to London Councils to adopt powers to enforce Moving Traffic Contraventions (MTCs), currently the responsibility of the police, using CCTV in line with most other London boroughs”.

 Quite why it has taken so long is a mystery.
-Cameras can also be used to capture those blocking crossings, bus stops and bus lanes.
+Cameras can also be used to capture those blocking crossings, bus stops and bus lanes as well as jumping red lights.

 In related news, the council’s income from parking will be £1 million short again this financial year.
 The total is over £10 million since 2012/13.